 A Walkable Day Tour in Manila City – Exploring Manila

-Manila can indeed be intimidating.
+Manila can be intimidating.
 It is a city which is hard to fall in love with at first sight although, with such a rich history and vast territory, it is truly unfair to generalise.
 Despite the size, the historic centre is mainly concentrated on the western area, at the mouth of the river, making a walkable day tour in Manila City a very interesting option for those with only a stopover on the cards.

 Frequently ignored as a travel destination in its own right, by tourists visiting the Philippines who are attracted to the pristine islands rather than life in the city, Manila is often simply used as a transit city due to its widely connected international airport.

 The name Metro Manila is used to refer to the Metropolitan region surrounding the capital Manila City.
 It is an area composed of 17 cities, including the far larger Quezon city and Makati city (home to the business districts and airport).
 The sheer size of Manila, makes a day tour in Manila city seem daunting.

 Manila City itself is again sub-divided into 16 districts, each with its own particular characteristic.
 Being the most densely populated city of the world, the area suffers from an inadequate infrastructure, cases of extreme poverty, horrendous traffic and a huge pollution problem, making it one of the lesser sought-after destinations as opposed to the more rural attractions which it is gateway to, namely El Nido, Coron and Banaue amongst others.